janis-commerce/query-builder/README.md

     Query Builder constructor.

     - `knex`, [Knex module](https://knexjs.org/) with the initial configuration.
-    - `model` Microservice Model instance.
+    - `model` Model instance.
 The Model must have table, field, joins, etc. structure define.
 [See more](https://github.com/janis-commerce/model-controller)

 * `insert(items)`
     - `items` - Object to Insert or Array of Objects to Insert.